 Our Zion Lutheran School mission is “Educating for Eternity.”
 Our goal is to meet the needs of the whole child – spiritual, intellectual, social, physical, and emotional.
 Jesus Christ permeates every aspect of the school’s instruction and work.
 We have the obligation and the privilege of presenting the truths of the Holy Scripture to each student.

 Parents are the first teachers of their children and we work with them to instill Christian ideals and principals.
 Our teachers are assistants to, and not substitutes for, the child’s parent.
 Together we will work to help each child fulfill God’s vision for their future.

-Zion Lutheran School admits students of any race, color, national and ethnic origin to all the rights, privileges, programs and activities generally accorded or made available to students at the school.
-Zion Lutheran School does not discriminate on the basis of race, color, national and ethnic origin in the administration of its educational prolicies, admission policies, scholarship and loan programs, athletic and other school administered programs.
+Zion Lutheran School admits students of any race, color, nationality, or origin to all rights, privileges, program and activities generally accorded to students at Zion Lutheran School.
+Zion Lutheran School does not discriminate on the basis of race in administration of its educational policies, scholarship program and any other school program.

 Click on the link to view and/or print out the ZION HANDBOOK 2019-20.

 The Handbook provides information about the school classes, extra-curricular activities, clothing guidelines and other information to acquaint you with Zion Lutheran.